-The 2017 nomination cycle is now open.
+The 2017 nomination cycle has closed.

 CFHoCo partners with local philanthropists to create awards to honor excellence in local nonprofits and Howard County residents.
 Each award is unique in its eligibility and nomination requirements, which are outlined below.

 For more information, please email Director of Programs, Tracy Locke-Kitt, or call 410-730-7840.

 Honors an individual or family in Howard County that has shown leadership in philanthropy